shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 ## Modifiable

-But wait - what does this modifiable thing in the dynamic setter do?
+But wait..
+What does this modifiable thing in the dynamic setter do?
 Lets have a look at the code.

 {% codeblock .modifiable.rb %}
 def modifiable